 It’s no secret that mold formation is among the most common bathroom problems many households face.
-The average family’s bathrooms receive a considerable amount of traffic, and virtually every task carried out in these spaces involves running water.
-As such, there’s little wonder as to why mold crops up in so many households.
+The average family’s bathrooms receive considerable traffic, and virtually every task carried out in these spaces involves running water.
+There’s little wonder as to why mold crops up in so many households.
 However, rather than resign yourself to the presence of mold (which can present a health hazard), you should take proactive steps to keep it at bay.
-If a mold-resistant bathroom is what you’re after, the following pointers are sure to help.
+If a mold-resistant bathroom is what you’re after, the following pointers will help.

 Get Serious About Ventilation

 Good ventilation is among the most effective ways to push back against bathroom mold.
-Having a well-maintained ventilation fan and running it for at least 30 minutes following every shower can be a boon to your mold-prevention efforts.
+Having a well-maintained ventilation fan and running it for at least 30 minutes following every shower can be a boon to your mold-prevention efforts, say the experts at Apartment Therapy.
 Many of us have gotten into the habit of switching off these fans as soon as we’re done bathing.
-With a growing number of households coming to realize the importance of energy conservation, it’s easy to see why leaving ventilation fans on when nobody’s in the bathroom would seem like a waste of power.
+With a growing number of households realizing the importance of energy conservation, it’s easy to see why leaving ventilation fans on when nobody’s in the bathroom would seem like a waste of power.
 However, the sooner you turn off your ventilation fan, the more moisture you can expect to remain in your bathroom – and the more residual moisture, the greater the likelihood of mold formation.
-Additionally, if your bathroom ventilation fan is quite old and/or minimally effective, this may be the time to swap it out for a newer model.
+Additionally, if your bathroom ventilation fan is quite old and minimally effective, this may be the time to swap it out for a newer model.

 Although ventilation fans are invaluable tools, not all homes are equipped with them.
 So, if your bathrooms currently lack ventilation fans, you’ll need to get a little creative.
 Leaving your door at least partially open during and after your showers can be a great way to prevent moisture from pooling up in one area.
 Similarly, opening your window after each shower can provide moisture with a clear path out of your bathroom.